-But with larger lawns come longer jobs, and the more comfort comes into play.
+But with larger lawns come longer jobs, making comfort all the more important.

 Entry-level mowers are going to bounce you around more than mid-range and high-end models.
 Look for a seat with plenty of cushioning, an adjustable tension knob, and enough travel for you to sit without having to scrunch up.

 In other words, do your best to avoid feeling as though you’re on a mechanical bull.